Moped crime in London

-Since 2014, the Metropolitan Police Service has identified a significant increase in moped enabled crimes.
-These are robberies committed by offenders riding mopeds and other vehicles such as motorised scooters.
-In 2017, moped crimes increased to almost 27,000 compared in 2011 with just 365 moped crimes.
-The number of Moped crimes was reduced to 14,300 in 2018, and further reduced to around 9,200 in 2019.
+Moped crime refers to theft of mopeds and other crimes committed using them, such as robbery.
+From 2014 there was a large spike in crimes of this type in London, caused by a combination of social and technological factors at the time.

+The number of incidents recorded by the Metropolitan Police (MPS) went from 365 in 2011 to over 23,000 in 2017, or almost 27,000, depending on the source and exact crime classification used.
+A variety of policing tactics reduced this to 14,300 in 2018, and further to below 4,000 in 2021 (roughly a 50% decline), but remaining significantly higher than before the 2014 surge, when numbers stood at roughly over 1,000 per year.

 Statistics

 Moped theft (theft of motor vehicle) and mobile enabled crimes (robbery with force) are recorded separately throughout the justice system.
 Q3 2020/21 showed all taking of motor vehicle theft had reduced by 17% and total robbery was down 31% in London.
 COVID-19 would have had an impact on recorded data over the period.

-Official figures back in 2016/17 revealed more than 19,385 moped enabled crimes in London, but the figures are often inflated for exciting headlines in the local media.
+In 2016/17, police recorded more than 19,385 moped-enabled crimes in London.
 In May 2017 the London Evening Standard claimed that at least 50,000 crimes had been committed by gangs using stolen scooters, mopeds, motorcycles and bikes.
-In the article, it was claimed that the vehicles were often hijacked in Outer London boroughs such as Barking and Dagenham and used to commit robberies in the West End of London.
-The article claims that statistics released by the Metropolitan Police revealed that up to 1,500 scooters or motorcycles were being stolen in London each month.
-In the previous twelve months 13,005 thefts were reported, a 41 per cent increase over the previous period.
+In the article, it was claimed that the vehicles were often hijacked in outer London boroughs such as Barking and Dagenham and used to commit robberies in the West End of London.
+The article claimed that statistics released by the Metropolitan Police revealed that up to 1,500 scooters or motorcycles were being stolen in London each month.
+In the previous twelve months 13,005 thefts were reported, a 41% increase over the previous period.